BrandonALittle/ewebcdc/infant.md

       linktext: Back to Teams
       content:
         <p>
-        Gen joined the EWEB CDC family in May of 2016.
+        Gen joined the Eugene CDC family in May of 2016.
 She has taken some university classes in Early Childhood Education and enjoys participating in Community-based training workshops.
 She likes to walk along the River Trail, ride her bike, hike on Skinner's Butte and especially likes to spend time with her family.
 She adores musicals.
         </p>